The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Introduction

-As a first step, we approximate the semantic space using text embeddings based on Transformer models \citep{vaswani_attention_2017}, which have become the de facto standard text representation in natural language processing (NLP).
-As of 2025, the original \cite{vaswani_attention_2017} has received over 200,000 citations, and Transformer models have proven highly successful in numerous applications \citep[e.g.,][]{zhu2020deformable,strudel2021segmenter,han2021transformer,radford2023robust}, as they have been shown to capture text semantics more effectively than previous approaches.
-Transformer models also form the basis of large language models and modern machine translation, and are capable of capturing even subtle text characteristics.
+As a first step in our analysis, we approximate the semantic space using text embeddings from Transformer models \citep{vaswani_attention_2017}, which have become the de facto standard for text representation in natural language processing (NLP).
+As of 2025, the original \cite{vaswani_attention_2017} has received over 200,000 citations, and Transformer models have proven successful in many applications \citep[e.g.,][]{zhu2020deformable,strudel2021segmenter,han2021transformer,radford2023robust}, as they have been shown to capture text semantics more effectively than previous approaches.
+Transformer models also form the basis of large language models and modern machine translation and can capture even subtle text characteristics.
 Text embeddings (as opposed to count-based methods) also have proven highly successful in computational social science \citep[e.g.,][]{ash2023text,garg2018word,kozlowski2019geometry,card2022computational}.
 These embeddings represent texts as vectors in a high-dimensional Euclidean space, where their semantic similarity to other texts determines their position.
-Texts with similar meanings will have embedding vectors that are closer together than semantically unrelated texts.
+Texts with similar meanings will have embeddings that are closer together than semantically unrelated texts.

 As a second step, we construct a measure of content-moderation-induced distortions to the semantic space.
-Our measure is based on the Bhattacharyya distance, a widely used metric for the similarity of probability distributions.
+Our measure is based on the Bhattacharyya distance, a widely used metric for the overlap of probability distributions.
 The Bhattacharyya distance captures distortions in the semantic space based on shifts in the mean and the variance of the multivariate normal distributed embedding vectors.
-A great advantage of this approach is that it is \emph{content-agnostic}, i.e., it does not involve any choice of which content is worth preserving.\footnote{Note that our argument is not that all content is worth preserving, but rather that our measure does not involve any explicit choice in this regard.} Further, the measure is scalable to large datasets and entire platform ecosystems.
+A great advantage of this approach is that it is \emph{content-agnostic}, i.e., it does not involve any choice of which content is worth preserving.\footnote{Note that our argument is not that all content is worth preserving, but rather that our measure does not involve any explicit choice in this regard.} Further, the measure is scalable to large datasets and entire platform ecosystems.\footnote{As we discuss in more detail later in the paper, our measure also has at least two main advantages over potential alternative measures based on cosine similarity and topic models.
+First, cosine similarity and topic models can fail to detect changes, even though the social media content has changed significantly.
+Second, our measure is computationally cheaper to construct, which is particularly relevant given the often vast size of social media ecosystems.}